IBM-Bluemix-Docs/cloud-databases/reference-activity-tracker.md

 `eu-gb` | `eu-gb`
 `osl01` | `eu-gb`
 `seo01` | `jp-tok`
-`che01` | `jp-tok`
+`che01` | `che01`
 `eu-de` | `eu-de`
 `au-syd` | `au-syd`
 `us-east` | `us-east`
 {: caption="Table 1.
 Activity Tracker regions" caption-side="top"}

-Events from your deployments appear in an Activity Tracker instance in the same region, except for `osl01`, `seo01`, and `che01`.
+Events from your deployments appear in an Activity Tracker instance in the same region, except for `osl01` and `seo01`.
 Deployments in `osl01` have their events forwarded to `eu-gb`.
-Deployments in `seo01` and `che01` have their events forwarded to `jp-tok`.
+Deployments in `seo01` have their events forwarded to `jp-tok`.
 If you have deployments in multiple regions, you must set up the Activity Tracker in multiple regions.

 ## Activity Tracker through LogDNA